mighty-baseplate/Face-tracking/docs/wiring_diagram.md

 - Double-check wire connections before powering on
 - Ensure correct polarity (Red = +, Brown/Black = –)
 - Do not reverse power connections (can damage servo)
-- Use external power for servos drawing more than 500mA
+- Use external power for servos drawing more than 500mA (e.g., for multiple servos or larger ones)

 ---